WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 Tips:

 * Performance isn't a skill in Wrath so you'll need to decide on an appropriate equivalent requirement
-* `InspiredRageDeactivationHandler` triggers once on the unit using Inspired Rage, so you need to find everyone affected and remove the buff
+* `InspiredRageDeactivationHandler` triggers once on the unit using Inspired Rage, so you need to find every affected unit and remove the buff
-    * Remember that `InspiredRageEffectBuff` is applied by `InspiredRageArea` and look at the `SourceAreaEffectId` field of the `Buff` class
+    * Remember that `InspiredRageEffectBuff` is applied by `InspiredRageArea`
+    * Look at the `SourceAreaEffectId` field of the `Buff` class